omismone/strapizzami/thoth/README.md

 _Note2_: to create a user on mysql do:

 1. _CREATE USER 'hermes'@'localhost' IDENTIFIED BY 'yourPassword';_
-1. _GRANT SELECT, INSERT, DELETE ON thoth.* TO 'hermes'@'localhost' WITH GRANT OPTION;_
+1. _GRANT SELECT, INSERT, DELETE, UPDATE ON thoth.* TO 'hermes'@'localhost' WITH GRANT OPTION;_